zencoders/zenconf_2014/talks/astrac/src/slides.md

 - What is Functional Programming?

+  - Why to use the functional paradigm?
   - Everything is an expression
-  - First class functions
   - Being expressive with higher order functions
-  - Option monad
-  - Pattern matching
+  - Case classes & pattern matching
+  - Typeclasses
+  - An example of purity

 - References
 ]